regnerjr/DismissKeyboardByScrolling/Readme.md

 I recently had an interesting bug report / feature request.
 When editing an item in a table view with multiple editable items you can can easily scroll away from it and forget what the keyboard is editing.

-A good solution to this issue is to end editing when the thing you are currently editing (the first responder) goes off screen.
-You could keep a reference to the currently editing cell, then resign first responder when that cell goes off screen, but this feels like managing state.
+A good solution to this issue is to end editing when the first responder goes off screen.
+You could keep a reference to the currently editing cell, then resign first responder when that cell goes off screen.
+I try to avoid this type of "state management" when possible.

-We want to end the cell editing when it goes off screen, but we don't want to have to keep track of which cell is editing.
+We want the cell to `endEditing` when it goes off screen.
+We don't want to keep track of which cell is editing.
 We know the editing cell is currently the first responder, so how do we get a reference to the first responder?
 Through some magic, that's how.

 ## Finding The First Responder